 The truth: You do not have a joint credit report or a combined FICO score.

-Okay, this one has a lot of layers, so bear with me.
+This one has a lot of layers, so bear with me.
 As a couple, you don’t have a shared history that results in a single credit report.
 If you have joint accounts, you’ll see them listed on your individual credit reports.

 Likewise, you have your own FICO score and your significant other has his or her own FICO score.
 But there are ways that the two of you can impact each other’s scores.
 For instance, if you have a joint credit card account, then it’s essential that you both handle credit responsibly.